-Brushed steel bar stools are stools with a metal satin finish.
+Brushed steel bar stools have a metal satin finish.
 It’s made by polishing the surface of the metal which creates a signature “brush scrubbed” look.
-Brushed steel is known for its pattern of fine lines that run parallel to the brushing direction.
-Commonly brushed metals include: stainless steel, aluminum, and nickel.
-Most of our brushed stools are made of steel.
+It’s known for its pattern of fine lines that run parallel to the brushing direction.

 It’s a top-of-the-line finish because it requires an extra polishing process.
 During this process, the metal is polished with a 120 to 180 grit belt or a wheel, then softened with an 80 to 120 grit compound or an abrasive belt or pad.

 Customize any of our stools with your choice of fabric, vinyl, or sometimes leather, on the seat or back cushion.
 You can also customize your seat height, ranging from 26 inches up to 34 inches, sometimes up to 36 inches!
 Our stools are available with a backrest or as a backless stool.

 When choosing your finish, keep in mind that brushed steel is just as durable as any powder-coated paint finish.

 What’s the difference between chrome and brushed steel?

 - Chrome has a mirror-shine.
 It’s that mirrored, silvery finish you often see on classic cars.

 - Brushed steel has a “fogged” look and doesn’t have a mirror finish.
 Chrome stools are offered through our Trica brand.

 How to Create an Industrial Look:

 Kitchens with a lot of brushed and stainless steel tend to have a modern industrial look, which many people prefer.
 However, some people feel that too much steel tends to look cold.